ttcassid/ttcassid.github.io/_pages/publications.md

 Some of these papers are unfortunately behind paywalls.
 Please contact me and I will be happy to send you the published PDF.

-* Cassidy, T., A continuation technique for maximum likelihood estimators in biological models, To appear, _Bulletin of Mathematical Biology_,  arXiv: 2303.09194, [link](https://arxiv.org/abs/2303.09194)
+* Cassidy, T., A continuation technique for maximum likelihood estimators in biological models, To appear, _Bulletin of Mathematical Biology_, 85, 90 (2023). [link](https://link.springer.com/article/10.1007/s11538-023-01200-0)

 * Cassidy, T., Gillich, P.*, Humphries, A.R., and van Dorp, C.H., Numerical methods and hypoexponential approximations for Gamma distributed delay differential equations, 87, 6, 1043–1089 (2022), _The IMA Journal of Applied Mathematics_, [link](https://academic.oup.com/imamat/article-abstract/87/6/1043/6794093)